HomeSecurity & PrivacyVpn Apps for Android

 5. Mullvad VPN

 Mullvad is for the privacy purist.
 There is no email signup at all.
 You get a random account number, pay a flat monthly rate, and that is it.
 The Android app is plain on purpose and rock solid, with WireGuard for fast, stable connections.
-It will not unblock much streaming, but for anonymous, no-nonsense protection on public Wi-Fi it is our top trust pick.
+Because there is no email or identity required and you get a random account number, there is very little the provider can tie back to you, though that is not the same as being anonymous to the websites and apps you log into.
+It will not unblock much streaming, but for no-nonsense protection on public Wi-Fi it is our top trust pick.

 6. Star VPN

 Star VPN is a lightweight free option for when you just need a quick tunnel.
 The Android app installs in seconds and connects with a single tap, which is handy on a borrowed phone.
+As a free VPN it deserves the usual caution, since free apps often fund themselves with your data, so treat it as a light, occasional option rather than a privacy pick.
 Expect ads and a limited set of locations on the free tier.
 We would not route sensitive work through it, but for casual browsing on a network you do not trust, it does the job.

 7. Private Internet Access

 PIA gives tinkerers room to play.
 The Android app is packed with toggles, from encryption strength to a per-app split tunnel, so you can tune it exactly how you like.
 It is one of the better values once you grab a longer plan, and its huge server list rarely felt crowded.
-No free version, but the customizable kill switch and proven no-logs record make it a dependable daily driver.
+No free version, but the customizable kill switch and a no-logs policy that has held up where it was tested make it a dependable daily driver.

 8. Windscribe